ale94mleon/BindFlow/docs/source/guides/deploy.md

 The `--until` option allows you to execute the workflow up to and including a specific rule.
 This is particularly useful when you want to stop at an intermediate step and resume the remaining workflow later, possibly on different hardware or computational resources.

-For example, to stop the workflow after the `mmxbsa_sample_prod` rule:
+For example, to stop the workflow after the `mmxbsa_sample_prod` rule finish:

 ```bash
 snakemake (...) --until mmxbsa_sample_prod (...)